 - a.
 Design a appropriate function should be called to display

-- i Factorial of that number
+- i.
+Factorial of that number

-- i Fibonacci series up to that number
+- ii.
+Fibonacci series up to that number

-- i Prime numbers up to that number
+- iii.
+Prime numbers up to that number

 - iv. palindrome or not

 - b.
 Design a HTML having a text box and four buttons named Factorial, Fibonacci, Prime, and Palindrome.
 When a button is pressed an appropriate function should be called to display

-- i Factorial of that number
+- i.
+Factorial of that number

-- i Fibonacci series up to that number
+- ii.
+Fibonacci series up to that number

-- i Prime numbers up to that number
+- iii.
+Prime numbers up to that number

 - iv.
 Is it palindrome or not

 - c.
 Write a program to validate the following fields in a registration page

-- i Name (start with alphabet and followed by alphanumeric and the length should not be less than 6 characters)
+- i.
+Name (start with alphabet and followed by alphanumeric and the length should not be less than 6 characters)

-- i Mobile (only numbers and length 10 digits)
+- ii.
+Mobile (only numbers and length 10 digits)

-- i E-mail (should contain format like xxxxxxx@xxxxxxxxxx)

 - 1. Programming the World Wide Web, 7th Edition, Robet W Sebesta, Pearson, 2013. - 2.
 Web Programming with HTML5, CSS and JavaScript, John Dean, Jones & Bartlett Learning, 2019 (Chapters 1-11). - 3.
-Pro MERN Stack: Full Stack Web App Development with Mongo, Express, React, and Node, Vasan Subramanian, 2nd edition, APress, O'Reilly.
+Pro MERN Stack: Full Stack Web App Development with Mongo, Express, React, and Node, Vasan Subramanian, 2nd edition, A Press, O'Reilly.